 }

-This challenge response JWS payload should include the SHAKEN certificate framework specific challenge type of “token” and a “keyAuthorization” key with the value of the SPID token.
+This challenge response JWS payload shall include the SHAKEN certificate framework specific challenge type of “token” and a “keyAuthorization” key with the value of the SPID token.

-Once the challenge response is sent to the STI-CA ACME server, the server should validate the “token” challenge by verifying the SPID token.
+Once the challenge response is sent to the STI-CA ACME server, the server shall validate the “token” challenge by verifying the SPID token.
 As a part of that token validation, the STI-CA needs to make the public key of the administrator available, as identified in the x5u protected header value in the token.
-Once successful, the state of the challenge should be changed from “pending” to “valid”
+Once successful, the state of the challenge shall be changed from “pending” to “valid”

-Finally, the SHAKEN ACME client should verify the status of the authorization until it verified that the challenge is set to the “valid” status.
+Finally, the SHAKEN ACME client shall verify the status of the authorization until it verified that the challenge is set to the “valid” status.
 This is performed with the following HTTP GET request:

 GET /acme/authz/asdf HTTP/1.1